-The first step is to enter a symbol (It will automatically load whatever symbol you are looking at to save you the trouble of typing it, although you can change it to anything):
+The first step is to enter a stock or crypto symbol (It will automatically load whatever symbol you are looking at to save you the trouble of typing it, although you can change it to anything):

 After you click the Next Step button comes the most important part, which is the conditions.

 The program will fetch the latest price quote for whatever you are looking at, in case you need to refer to the most recent price data.

 You can set up as many conditions as you like, but obviously you have to establish at least one.
 This is very much like SlopeRules: you choose a value from the dropdown, a condition, and then another value.